dslh/mi-trainer/CONCEPT.md

 - Missed opportunities
 - Takeaways for future practice

+**Recommended Drills:**
+Based on the session analysis, the debrief suggests specific technique drills to strengthen areas that need development.
+For example, if the session showed mostly simple reflections, it might recommend the Reflections drill with a focus on complex reflections.
+This creates a natural path from full practice sessions to targeted skill work.

 ### Progress Tracking

 Skill development is tracked across sessions to support long-term learning: